Maine Coons are prone to getting cat poop stuck in their fur.

-Here are our visitor questions and answers related to poop stuck in fur.
-Just scroll down to read more about:
+Here are our reader questions and answers related to poop stuck in fur.

 My medium/long hair possibly part Maine Coon kitten (6 months old) is starting to have periodic problems with "dingleberries."

 She uses the litter box, and a while later, I find a pea-size piece of fresh poop within yards of the litter box.

 She isn't pooping outside the litter box, but I suspect her long fur is snagging things when she uses it.